CS4224-Best-Team-2021/cs4224/README.md

 - Run `bash status.sh` on the same server to check that the cluster is live.
 - On the other four servers, run `bash start.sh` to start CockroachDB on every other machine.
 They will try to join the cluster automatically.
 - Run `bash status.sh` on any server to check that the cluster contains 5 machines inside the cluster.
-- If you removed all the `store*` folders in step 2, run `bash create-db.sh` to initialise the database.
-You can rerun this script anytime to reset the database.
-- The script will ask for `a/b`, so choose a or b depending on your workload.
-- To start/restart the load balancer, run `bash start_load_balancer.sh`, this script calls `haproxy_config_setup.sh` automatically to re-check which servers are in the cluster and configure the load balancer for those servers.
-- If you want to rebuild the `haproxy.cfg` file at any time, run the `haproxy_config_setup.sh` script alone.
+> If a cluster is already running and you just want to reset the database, go to the next section.
  ### To install/reset `wholesaledb`:
 - Ensure that the project files have been downloaded.
 - Start the CockroachDB cluster.
 - Run `bash create-db.sh` on any machine with the project files to create the database `wholesaledb`.
+  - The script will ask for `a/b`, so choose a or b depending on your workload.
 ### To start a SQL session:
 - Start the CockroachDB cluster.
 - Run `bash sql_cli.sh` on any machine.

+### To run all 40 clients:
+- Make sure `wholesaledb` has been initialised.
+- Run `bash load_balancer.sh` inside `cockroach/`,
+- Run `ps aux | grep <your username>` to see if 40 clients have started.